How to Communicate Change: 10 Best Practices

 7. Highlight alignment with company values

-8. Customize communication for all organizational levels
+8. Customize communication for every level

 9. Leverage storytelling for emotional engagement